WirlyWirly/ABSidekick/README.md

   <img src=".github/assets/preview2.png" alt="absidekick" width="75%" />
 </div><br>

-A suite of customizations that add a little pop to item (book) pages
+A suite of customizations that add a little color and some new features to an item page

 * `Audible` button: Using the *ASIN* of the item, open its *Audible* page in a new tab
 * `Goodreads` button: Using the *Title* of the item, perform a *Goodreads* search in a new tab